Arman170616/Pyarena_Official_APP_IOS/README.md

-# School Management System - iOS App
+i# School Management System - iOS App

 ## Overview
 An AI-powered school management system built with SwiftUI and SwiftData.
 This app provides a comprehensive corporate website section for managing multiple schools, programs, teachers, activities, news, and careers.